devloperdevesh/devloperdevesh/README.md

 ## About

-Software Engineer focused on backend infrastructure and distributed systems.
+Software Engineer focused on **backend infrastructure, distributed systems, and AI platforms**.

 Building systems around: